arkanjoms/nexus-npm/README.md

 #### Requeriments

-* Sonatype Nexus OSS with npm repository.
+* Sonatype Nexus OSS configured with npm repository.
 * Valid user from Nexus.
 * Local machine authenticated with nexus.
 * User with permission to push and commit in git repository.